 If your cat is constantly stealing, chewing on, or scratching up your favorite pair of shoes, it can get pretty old pretty quickly.
 However, your cat’s obsession with your shoes is actually a compliment–they’re trying to get closer to you by way of the one article of clothing that’s most likely to smell like you!
 In addition, because your shoes collect all sorts of interesting smells throughout the day, the combination of familiar and new scents can be irresistible to a curious cat!

 Most cat experts agree that a cat’s need to seek out your shoes is generally a well-intentioned gesture that can nevertheless leave owners feeling frustrated.
-If you find your cats unable to leave your shoe rack alone, then it’s often a lot easier to prevent them from reaching their target than it is to train them to give up the hunt.
+If you find your cats unable to leave your shoe rack alone, it’s often a lot easier to prevent them from reaching their target than training them to give up the hunt.

 Why Do Smells Matter to Cats?

 Of the five senses, smell is probably one of the most important for cats and their daily communications.
 You’ve probably seen your cat rubbing against furniture, or even against your legs if you stand still for long enough.
 While this can sometimes be because they find the sensation pleasant, this rubbing can also serve as a form of scent-marking.

 Cats have scent glands all over their body that secrete a pheromone unique to each cat.
 When they rub their faces against the leg of your table, they’re leaving behind a scent marker that any other cat will be able to detect immediately.
 This helps them mark their territory, and claim pretty much anything they see as belonging to them exclusively.